AtisKazaferi/CopilotCheatSheet/readme.md

 - **@terminal** - ask a questions related to info in your terminal
 - **@vscode** - ask the questions related to VS Code
 - **@github** - get answers grounded in web search, code search, and your enterprise's knowledge bases
+- **@azure (preview)** - get answers grounded in Azure documentation for Azure development, deployment, and management tasks

 ### Variables